 Learners are expected to demonstrate character, ethics, and relational skills consistent with the role and responsibility of a business professional.
-Behaviors which interfere with or impede the learning of others are not tolerated.
-Any learner failing to meet these expectations may be asked to discuss options and consequences with the program director.
+Behaviors that impede the learning of others are not tolerated.
+Any learner failing to meet these expectations may be asked to discuss other options or consequences with the program director.